 The Zelikovitz Centre for Jewish Studies and the Religion Department, College of the Humanities at Carleton University invited students across disciplines and institutions at the BA Honours, MA, and doctoral levels to share their research with peers in a scholarly setting.

-Co-chairs and Religion and Public Life MA students Noë Bourdeau and Erin Wilkins organized the colloquium with papers from a variety of disciplines and institutions.
-The colloquium presented student research centred around the theme of The Religious Imagination: Constructions of Traditions, Narratives, Power, and Practice in Religion.
-The colloquium was well attended by faculty and students, who engaged in thoughtful and collegial discussion in response to the impressive research presented.
+Co-chairs Emily Biggar-Heil and Peter Heyck organized the colloquium with papers from a variety of disciplines and institutions.
+The colloquium presented student research centered around the theme of Religion in Context: Interdisciplinary Perspectives.
+The colloquium was well attended by faculty and students, who were able to engage in thoughtful and collegial discussion in response to the impressive research presented.

 Previous Colloquia: